+Table DF -16

-Table DF: -16: Equities Disclosure for Banking Books
+Equities Disclosure for Banking Books

 (Amount in Rs.
+Mn)

-Mn) Qualitative Disclosure 1.
-The general qualitative disclosure requirement (Para 2.1 of this annex) with respect to equity risk, including: equity risk, including: Differentiation between holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic reasons; and All equity investment in Banking Books is in Subsidiaries /Joint venture and Associates.
+Qualitative Disclosure 1.
+The general qualitative disclosure requirement (Para 2.1 of this annex) with respect to equity risk, including: Differentiation between holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic reasons; and All equity investments made in Associates, Subsidiaries and RRBs are in HTM category.
 These are strategic in nature.
+Investments in equity made with an objective of capital gains are booked under AFS or HFT category and are subject to Marking to Market (MTM).
 Discussion of important policies covering the valuation and accounting of equity holdings in the banking book.
 This includes the accounting techniques and valuation methodologies used, including key assumptions and practices affecting valuation as well as significant changes in these practices.
-Investments classified under Held to Maturity category need not be marked to market and will be carried at acquisition cost unless it is more than the face value, in which case the premium should be amortized over the period remaining to maturity.
-Since the Bank has consistently been following the Weighted Average Cost (WAC) method of accounting, the WAC will be the acquisition cost for the purpose of shifting and also for the calculation of premium for amortization.
-Bank is recognizing any diminution, other than temporary, in the value of their investments in subsidiaries/ joint ventures, which are included under Held to Maturity category and provide there for.
-Such diminution is determined and provided for each investment individually.
+Investments are classified at the time of purchase into Held for trade (HFT), Available for Sale (AFS) and Held to Maturity (HTM) categories in line with the RBI master circular-Prudential Norms for classification, valuation and operation of investments portfolio by Banks.
+In accordance with the RBI guidelines, investments in equity of subsidiaries and joint ventures (a joint venture will be one where the Bank, along with its subsidiaries, holds more than 25 percent of the equity) are required to be classified under HTM category.
+For capital